 When: July 2-July 6, 2020

 Always taking place July 4th weekend inside the Superdome, this is a gathering hosted by Essence magazine filled with live music and comedy performances in addition to wellness, fashion and beauty exhibits catering to African American women.
 There are also conferences, including the Global Black Economic Forum and the Power Conference, so it shouldn’t come as a surprise that former First Lady Michelle Obama headlined the 2019 fest, making its 25th anniversary alongside Missy Elliott, Mary J. Blige, Big Freedia, Maze and Frankie Beverly.

 Halloween weekend is always a blast in town, as costumed revelers fill the streets of the French Quarter and beyond.
 You'll find lots of dressed-up people in City Park, too, where the annual Voodoo Music + Arts Experience goes off.
-Expect a lot of EDM at this four-stage fest, along with headliners Guns n’ Roses, Post Malone and Beck.
-You'll find carnival rides, art installations, crafts booths and plenty of terrific local food at Voodoo, but no one casting spells... at least not that we've seen, yet.
+This year's lineup has not been announced yet, but we expect to see a whole lot of EDM artists on stage.
+In addition to the music, guests enjoy carnival rides, art installations, crafts booths and plenty of terrific local food, but no one casting spells... at least not that we've seen, yet.

 When: April 2-5, 2020